LivingMatterLab/ActiveFilaments.jl/README.md

 [Kaczmarski, B., Moulton, D. E., Kuhl, E. & Goriely, A. Active filaments I: Curvature and torsion generation. _Journal of the Mechanics and Physics of Solids_ **164**, 104918 (2022).](https://doi.org/10.1016/j.jmps.2022.104918)

 Using this package, you can design the geometry and fiber architecture in a slender structure and simulate its deformation due to fibrillar activation.
+The package provides a library of analysis tools including fast workspace generation with and without external loading.

 # Installation
 Run the following command in Julia 1.10.0+: